keepsuit/laravel-opentelemetry/README.md

 ### Database

 Database queries are automatically traced.
+A span is created for each query executed.

 You can disable it by setting `OT_INSTRUMENTATION_QUERY` to `false` or removing the `QueryInstrumentation::class` from the config file.

 ### Redis

 Redis commands are automatically traced.
+A span is created for each command executed.

 You can disable it by setting `OT_INSTRUMENTATION_REDIS` to `false` or removing the `RedisInstrumentation::class` from the config file.